rollins-cms/cms330-spr20/sprint4/project.md

 * Include a `Makefile` which builds all your code from source

 ## Getting Started
 Accept the GitHub assignment via the link on Canvas for the "Sprint 4 project" assignment.
 Clone your repo to Mimir.
-You may find it easier to complete the short lab activity (should take 30-45 minutes) to gain an overview of using the `pthread` library and what each function call does before you begin this project.
+You may find it easier to complete the short lab activity (should take 30-45 minutes) first before starting this assignment, but it isn't required.
+The lab will help you gain an overview of using the `pthread` library and what each function call does before you begin this project.

 ## Problem 1
 The first problem creates multiple threads and has them increment elements of a shared global array in a loop.
 You need to add code to create the threads, declare and initialize a lock, protect the critical region, and make the parent wait until the threads have finished before exiting.
 Test the program for 2, 10, and 100 threads; your solution should work perfectly in each case.